orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

    - 3a.
 Node Operator Bonus Commission
    - 3b.
 RPL Commission Pot

+_Our end goal is that eventually there should be an equilbrium established by the market for:_

+1. _The ideal total fee that rETH charges such that people are still willing to hold rETH_
+2. _The ideal commission a Node Operator will take at our "soft limit" market share_
+3. _And the rest (Total Fee - Node Operator Commission) can be captured by RPL_

-Next we explore how these commission variables will be set.
+With that in mind, we explore how these commission variables will be set.

 #### Starting Point